Agile-Labs-Tech/agilelabs-isms-policy/BCP/README.md

 Upon activation of the Business Continuity Plan, the Business Owner or designee will be responsible for notifying the alternate site, if appropriate, of their impending arrival.

-### Relocation Strategy

-Agile Lab adopts a teleworking strategy even during normal peace times.
-However, in the event your current workstation/ is being disrupted,

 ## Internal Communication Procedures

 ### Staff Accountability